mohdalizafar/Projects/README.md

-newsaggregator is a web scraper that scrapes news websites and presents them in a unified way through an api.
+newsaggregator is a web scraper that scrapes news websites using Scrapy and BeautifulSoup.
+Then presents the sraped information infront of the user through an api.
 It uses python, sql, django framework, REST api, scrapy and BeautifulSoup library.

 kuwait library is a frontend project.
 It is the front end coding of the kuwait library homepage.